finam-ufz/finam/docs/source/finam-book/development/interfaces.rst

 Another implementation is provided by :class:`.CallbackInput`, for use in push-based components without a time step.
 They can connect to :meth:`.IInput.source_updated` by providing a callback function.

-Other classes derived from :class:`.Input` can overwrite the private :meth:`.Input._source_updated` method, which is called by :meth:`.Input.source_updated`.
+Other classes derived from :class:`.Input` can overwrite the method :meth:`.Input.source_updated`.

 :class:`.IOutput`
 ^^^^^^^^^^^^^^^^^